 Many powdered materials have properties and characteristics that make them difficult-to-handle and convey.
 A question we are often asked is, which conveyor type is best suited for handling these hard to move materials?
-While no one conveyor type can successfully move all difficult-to-handle powders, aeromechanical conveyors are a proven equipment solution for transferring many of these materials.
+While no one conveyor type can move all difficult-to-handle powders equally well, aeromechanical conveyors are a proven equipment solution for transferring many of these materials.
 In this blog we look at how handling difficult powders with aeromechanical conveyors is made possible by the unique design and operating principle of this type of conveyor.

 About difficult-to-handle powders